Sigma Auth

 function UserProfile({ userInfo }) {

-const hasFullProfile = userInfo.profile?.name;
+const hasFullProfile = userInfo.bap?.identity;

 if (hasFullProfile) {